skip to Main Content

 Finally some prints:

 I had started to learn that preparing the fabric is so important!
 Do make sure the fabric is super clean by scouring well.
 Also, mordanting according to what fibre you are using makes all the difference.
-Eco printing on cotton and other cellulose fibres are quite a challenge.
+Eco printing on cotton fabric and other cellulose fibres are quite a challenge.
 Soy milk dips and drying make the cellulose fibre become somewhat ‘protein-like’.
 As of late I have have been using homemade Aluminum Acetate with quite good results as with the Maple Leaves.

 It’s how we roll:

 Even with perfectly prepared fabric things can go awry.
 How it is bundled can also affect the outcome of the prints.
-This is a contact type of mark making so it has to be tight and flat.
+This is a contact type of ‘mark making’ so it has to be tight and flat.
 I dry my leaves to store for later use so they are quite flat (rehydrate before use).

 Another issue about bundling is ‘ghosting’ which happens when the prints travel through the layers of the fabric.
 It’s all about what you prefer but I like clear prints so I use a barrier layer.
 I use a plastic barrier made from drop sheets and reuse many many times.
 Paper or other fabric can also be used and then have another purpose afterward.